Skip To Main Content

 Eligibility

 Acceptance into the program is not on a first-come, first-served basis, and a limited number of Pre-Kindergarten spots are available.
-To be eligible, you must meet the following criteria:
+To be eligible, you must meet the following Virginia Preschool Initiative (VPI) criteria with identified risk factors as established by the Virginia Department of Education (VDOE):

 • Having low family income (based on Federal Poverty Guidelines);